Statistics on Arizona Opioid and Heroin Trends

 If you’re looking for a drug rehab in Gilbert, AZ, Mesa, Chandler or Phoenix, consider heading up north a short ways instead.
 Prescott’s Reflections Recovery Center is located apart from the bustling metro areas and offers many desirable amenities and services.

-Reflections offers a men-only program, which, for many, is more conducive to long-term recovery than the standard co-ed experience.
-Reflections focuses on clinical and holistic treatment, as well as using the outdoors to help men in recovery get the tools they need to avoid relapse.
+Reflections offers a program, which, for many, is more conducive to long-term recovery than the standard experience.
+Reflections focuses on clinical and holistic treatment, as well as using the outdoors to help those in recovery get the tools they need to avoid relapse.